nattube/ReturnSafe/README.md

 }
 ```

-you can work on this return types with many different ways.
+you can work on this return types in many different ways.
 You can either check the results with an if statement and unwrap them directly

 ```c#
 Option<int> myInt = StringToIntOption("12");